fiskaltrust/release-notes/middleware/middleware-1.3.8.md

 - _fiskaltrust.Middleware.SCU.DE.DieboldNixdorf v1.3.8_

 ## Next steps in the Middleware
-We will continue to enhance the data experience in the Middleware to be make sure to fulfill all audit requirements before September 30.
-This includes finishing the DSFinV-K and TAR file exports, both locally and from the data stored in our cloud platform.
-As we added all-new features and packages with this update, we would be especially happy to hear feedback and suggestions via [info@fiskaltrust.at](mailto:info@fiskaltrust.at).
+We will continue to improve the stability of our Middleware in the next sprints.
+As always, we're happy to hear feedback and suggestions via [info@fiskaltrust.at](mailto:info@fiskaltrust.at) or directly via issues in our GitHub repositories.